datacharmer/dbdeployer/mkwiki/wiki_template.markdown

 ./recipes/script_name.sh [version]
 ```

 where `version` is `5.7.23`, or `8.0.12`, or `ndb7.6.9`, or any other recent version of MySQL.
-For this to work, you ned to have unpacked the tarball binaries for the corresponding version.
+For this to work, you need to have unpacked the tarball binaries for the corresponding version.
 See `./recipes/prerequisites.sh` for practical steps.

 You can run the same command several times, provided that you use a different version at every call.